 How do I become a member of Coppell Bible Fellowship?

-It's actually very simple.
-Fill out the Membership Documents and give them to a CBF Elder or someone in the church office.
-We'll contact you to set up a meeting with either the Senior Pastor or another CBF Elder.
+To Join CBF, you would simply need to fill out the Membership Documents and give them to a CBF Elder or someone in the church office.
+We'll contact you to set up a meeting with one of our pastors or a CBF Elder.
 This is a very informal meeting and often can be done on a day you're already at church.
 That's it!

 Have Questions?
 Contact us at firstname.lastname@example.org